Updated: 13 hours ago

 If you are reading this, it means your life has intersected with the handpan one way or another.
 And by now, you already know how remarkable handpans are.
-Simple by design, the handpan allows musicians and non-musicals alike to create freely (start today!).
+Simple by design, the handpan allows musicians and non-musicals alike to create freely (get yours here).
 What you may not know is how the world's newest musical instrument came to be.
 Here is the story of the origins of handpans: the PANArt Hang.

 It was Felix Rohner and Sabina Schärer who invented the Hang in 2000 in Bern, Switzerland.
 Their company PANArt had historically built steel-drums—a musical instrument from the Caribbean which became popular in Europe in the 1970s.
 But the Swiss couple had also been exploring the vast sonic possibilities of steel sheet by building various prototypes over the years.
 Meanwhile, they refined their very own steel alloy called Pang whose physical properties hinted at even bigger change to come.

 The inspiration for the Hang came from a very simple idea.
 What if you could play the steel-drum with your hands?
 What if you could experience the same closeness with steel as with other hand percussive instruments—specifically the Ghatam, a clay pot from India.
 From this idea, the Hang instrument was born, thus paving the way for handpans.

 The first Hang prototype was essentially an inside-out steel-drum.
 It was far too big and bulky to play with ease, but over time, PANArt refined its instrument to settle on what we now think of as handpans.
 The name "Hang" (pronounced "hung") has a double meaning in the Bernese German dialect, meaning both "hand" and "hillside".